corentin-bichon/APIRest-GestionPro/README.md

 # APIRest-GestionPro
 <p>
-Api Rest with SpringBoot for manage professionnel informations
+Api Rest with SpringBoot for manage professional information

 For use swagger : http://localhost:8080/swagger-ui.html